DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-17-iterating-on-how-we-set-up-partnerships-between-providers.md

 #### Check your answers

-The final set is the ‘Check your answers’ page.
+The final step is the ‘Check your answers’ page.
 We show a summary list containing the following:

 - accredited provider name
 - training partner name